 (iv) for the purposes of our funding or securitisation arrangements;

-d) required as part of our duty to protect your accounts, application or loan account (e.g. disclosure of your information to the UK Financial Services Compensation Scheme);
+d) as required as part of our duty to protect your accounts, application or loan account (e.g. disclosure of your information to the UK Financial Services Compensation Scheme);

 e) where required by law to do so for reasons of fraud prevention, terrorism prevention, money laundering, debt tracing, preventing, investigating or fighting crime.
 This may involve disclosure of your information to Government bodies.